Building your own home gym is more convenient, time efficient, and (potentially) cheaper than going to a commercial gym.

 That said, building a home gym can also be a confusing, expensive ordeal if you don’t know what to buy.
 You can easily spend north of $10,000 on equipment you don’t need or, more likely, make the opposite mistake of wasting money on cheap, gimcrack hardware that falls apart in a few months.

 And that’s where this article is going to help.
-In it, I’m going to share . . .
+In it, you’re going to learn . . .